 At Hearing Direct, you will find many wireless items that will amplify sounds and enhance the way we listen.

-Assistive Listening Devices - Our online store is full or wireless TV listeners, external headsets, and neckloops.
+Assistive Listening Devices - Our online store is full of wireless TV listeners, external headsets, and neckloops.

-The Amplicomms TV 210-NL is one of our most prominent ALDs.
-While it may not be Bluetooth compatible, it can deliver that same high-quality sound direct to your ears.
-Not only does it generate interference-free sound, this neckloop also blocks unwanted background noise when using CI receivers or telecoil compatible hearing aids.
-If you find following your favourite TV programs a struggle, or you simply want the best possible sound at a volume level that suits you, the TV 210-NL is an invaluable solution.
+If you find following your favourite TV programs a struggle, or you simply want the best possible sound at a volume level that suits you, the CL7350 is an invaluable solution.

 We believe you'd also be keen to explore: Wireless TV Headphones For The Hard Of Hearing